Introducing CCAMLR

 UNDERSTANDING CCAMLR

-CCAMLR is responsible for designating and regulating Marine Protected Areas (MPAs) in the Southern Ocean.
+CCAMLR is responsible for designating and regulating marine protected areas (MPAs) in the Southern Ocean.

 Proposals for Southern Ocean MPAs are put forward by CCAMLR Member countries and developed with the Scientific Committee.
 Once there is consensus that the proposal is based on the best available science, it is taken to the Commission, where all Members must agree to establish the MPA.